mjalloh256/Phishing-Email-Lab-/README.md

 <h2>Introduction/Description</h2>

-This is an real life  phising atempt that I found while browsing through my emails.
+This is an real life  phishing atempt that I found while browsing through my emails.
 In this lab I will do a walk through of how I confirmed that this is a malicous attempt to steal more information on me and what i did to mitigate this user from atempting something like this again.

 <br />